Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Methods and Data

 \subsubsection{ANP}

 One of the main limitations of AHP is its inability to adequately capture the interdependencies among criteria and alternatives.
-To address this issue, \cite{22} developed ANP, which extends the AHP methodology by accommodating feedback loops and interdependencies among criteria and alternatives.
+To address this issue, Saaty \cite{22} developed ANP, which extends the AHP methodology by accommodating feedback loops and interdependencies among criteria and alternatives.
 Unlike AHP, which assumes a hierarchical structure, ANP allows for the representation of complex relationships and feedback loops in decision networks.
 The method utilizes a supermatrix to integrate both local and global influences, providing a more realistic representation of environments.
 ANP is widely used to represent interdependent relationships, making it suitable for decision problems with interconnected elements.
 ANP introduces the concept of contextual weights, enabling decision makers to adjust the importance of criteria and alternatives based on the context of the decision problem.
 This flexibility enhances the adaptability of ANP to various situations.
+While there is undoubtedly overlap with Nested AHP, ANP attempts to include marginal effects between factors whereas Nested AHP compounds the effects of classes.

 In a complex system such as the geophysical environment, it is expected that AHP factors will be correlated to one another.
-While AHP assumes strict independence between criteria at different levels of the hierarchy, ANP allows for both dependence and independence relationships (Table 4) as described previously by \cite{18}; this flexibility better captures the intricacies of decision networks across natural systems.
+While AHP assumes strict independence between criteria at different levels of the hierarchy, ANP allows for both dependence and independence relationships (Table~\ref{table2}) as described previously by Poh and Liang \cite{18}; this flexibility better captures the intricacies of decision networks across natural systems.

 We generated the ANP supermatrix with the goal to assign pollution vulnerability scores (PVS).
 Here the AHP Factors, or Criteria were - Population density, LULC, rainfall, drainage density, slope and temperature.
 The Alternatives were pertaining to the PVS, i.e., extremely high, high, moderate, low, extremely low.
 The possible relationship arcs were dependencies, self-loops, and feedbacks.

-We used the Python library pyanp created by \cite{1} to run the ANP Algorithm on the Supermatrix.
+We used the Python library pyanp created by Adams et al \cite{1} to run the ANP Algorithm on the Supermatrix.